AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 # Auth Service - Active Context

 ## Current Session Context
-February 28, 2025, 9:43 PM (Europe/Berlin, UTC+1:00)
+March 3, 2025, 6:06 PM (Europe/Berlin, UTC+1:00)

 ## Project Status
 Memory Bank has been initialized for the auth_service project.
 We've created comprehensive documentation covering architecture, code structure, security, and documentation planning.
 We've successfully implemented improvements to the email system, including diagnostic endpoints, enhanced error logging, retry mechanisms, template verification, and configuration validation.
 We've completed the update of the subscription tier system to match new requirements.
 We've also successfully implemented email-based login while maintaining backward compatibility with username-based authentication to ensure a smooth transition.
-Most recently, we've implemented Stripe integration for the credit system to handle payments and subscriptions.
+We've implemented Stripe integration for the credit system to handle payments and subscriptions.
+Most recently, we've removed the unused SMTP email configuration to simplify the codebase since we exclusively use SendGrid for email delivery.

 ## Current Goals
 1. ✅ Complete Memory Bank initialization